PiotrAntoniak/PiotrCV/README.md

 (Keywords: monetary policy, Taylor Rule, Zero-Bound)
 ### Work

+#### Macroprudential Policy at ECB; April 2022 - … :

-#### Financial Services Business Model Development Data Analyst Praktikum at BMW, October 2021 – Now:
+#### Financial Services Business Model Development Data Analyst Praktikum at BMW, October 2021 – April 2022:

 -	Statistical Analysis, Modeling, Predicting, and building databases tailored for use cases and providing basic GUI / executables to present in front of stakeholders.
 -	Deploying Minimum Value Project ML models to AWS, using Lambda Services, EC2 and SageMaker.